Vishvajit Malla

 Vishvajit Malla (Nepali: विश्वजित मल्ल) was a Malla dynasty king and the King of Patan.
-He succeeded Rajya Prakash Malla and reigned from 1758 until his death in 1760.
+He succeeded Rajya Prakash Malla and reigned from 1758 until his murder in 1760.

 Life

 According to a chronicle, he was a son of Vishnu Malla's daughter.
 He was assassinated by the nobles at the gate of Taleju temple in 1760.
 The nobles then installed Jayaprakash Malla of Kantipur to rule Patan.